aleperalesg/Toy-k-means-from-scratch/README.md

 # Toy-k-means-from-scratch
 The aim of this code is to understand how k-means works.

-This code create a fake 2d dataset using a number normal generator.
+This code create a fake 2d dataset using a Gaussian random number generator.

 <img width="450" alt="Captura de pantalla 2024-12-10 a la(s) 18 38 27" src="https://github.com/user-attachments/assets/216d5974-0468-4264-a17b-38bff5cf0b59">